What I have learned at the Open University

 Tutors give very little feedback when you are doing well — except Dr S. (*) in my first module.
 He was brilliant.
 Dr F. was good too.
 When you watch movies about university life, there is always a great tutor who inspires and challenges the students to go above and beyond.
 They don’t have many of those at the OU.
 Most write “very good… very good…” after each paragraph which is nice but it doesn’t inspire the way that Robin Williams does in Dead Poets’ Society.

 I wonder if tutors are overburdened with students who struggle.
 In the old days, OU students were mostly older and were studying to improve their career prospects or because they were enthusiastic about a topic.
 The number of younger students has increased in recent years as the expectation that everyone must get a degree becomes oppressive.
-I wonder how many 18-year-olds who might struggle at any university come to the OU because their mum said so (*).
+I wonder how many 18-year-olds who might struggle at any university come to the OU because their mum said they had to get a degree and no one else would take them (*).
 This is pure speculation but perhaps tutors have to spend more time helping students who struggle leaving less time to inspire students who don’t.

 (*) To be clear, I think the Open University is an excellent choice for an 18-year-old who wants to learn.
 It’s just not a great choice for one who doesn’t.
 Likewise, I have no issue with students who struggle.
 It’s the ones who don’t even want to be there who bother me.